What are advantages & disadvantages(limitations) of Trial Balance?

 10. It ensures that the total of debit balance are equal to total of credit balances.

-What are the disadvantages (limitations) of Trial Balance?
+What are the disadvantages or limitations or demerits of Trial Balance?

 The following are the demerits or disadvantages or limitations listed below.